 The Company is subject to federal, state and local laws covering a wide variety of subject matters, including environmental protection laws and regulations governing the Company's operations and the use, handling, disposal and remediation of hazardous substances currently or formerly used by the Company.
-Management believes the Company is in compliance with all such rules including certain environmental permitting and reporting requirements.
+The laws and regulations often impose costly compliance requirements that carry substantial penalties for failure to comply.
+Changes in environmental laws and regulations occur frequently, and any changes that result in more stringent and costly pollution control or waste handling, storage, transport, disposal, or cleanup requirements could materially and adversely affect our operations and financial position, as well as the wire and cable industry in general.
+Management believes the Company complies with all such rules including certain environmental permitting and reporting requirements.
 Historically, compliance with laws and regulations, including environmental regulations, has not had a material impact on the capital expenditures, earnings and competitive position of the Company.